kyverno/website/content/en/policies/other/spread_pods_across_topology.md

 subject: Deployment, Pod
 policyType: "mutate"
 description: >
     Deployments to a Kubernetes cluster with multiple availability zones often need to distribute those replicas to align with those zones to ensure site-level failures do not impact availability.
-This policy policy matches Deployments with the label `distributed=required` and mutates them to spread Pods across zones.
+This policy matches Deployments with the label `distributed=required` and mutates them to spread Pods across zones.
 ---

 ## Policy Definition